 Using the ADKAR Model to Build Better Sponsors

 The ADKAR Model serves as a framework for how we think about helping our senior leaders to become better sponsors.
 These are not our 'senior leaders,' with no names or faces.
-We want to help 'Warren' and 'Deb' and 'Devon' and 'Nikita' and 'Ada' become better sponsors.
+We want to help 'Warren' and 'Dhara' and 'Devon' and 'Nikita' and 'Ada' become better sponsors.
 This is a personal transition, so we'll tee up the ADKAR Model as the frame:

 We often use the ADKAR Model around a particular change like rolling out Office 365 or a merger or a move to a new office building.
 We tend to use it around a particular change initiative.
 Let's use the ADKAR Model for the particular change called "Becoming a Good Sponsor."
-We are looking at how we can help Warren and Deb and Devon become good sponsors through the lens of the ADKAR Model:
+We are looking at how we can help Warren and Dhara and Devon become good sponsors through the lens of the ADKAR Model: